coyleizer/arduino_sketch_library/readme.md

 This is a collection of sketches for the Arduino platform using the Arduino Uno R3 board.

-Blink LED
+### Blink LED

-This sketch shows how to blink an external LED on and off.
+sketch_blink: This sketch shows how to blink an external LED on and off.